devimteam/microgen/README.md

 generation parameters provides through ["tags"](#tags) in interface docs after general `// @microgen` tag (space before @ __required__).

-microgen is stable, so you can generate without flag `-init` any time your interface changed (e.g. added new method)
 ### Options

 | Name   | Default    | Description                                                                   |